GreptimeTeam/docs/README.md

 ## User Guide

-This section explains how to build an application using GreptimeDB and how to handle common problems.
+Explains how to use, integrate or customize GreptimeDB; also includes common issues and solutions

 - [Concepts][8]
 - [Reading/Writing data][9]